-For avulsion fractures from the lateral epicondyle, the lower end of the standard
+For avulsion fractures from the lateral epicondyle, the lower end of the

-For similar, medial fractures, a
+For similar medial fractures, a

-direct medial longitudinal incision
+direct medial approach

 is used, deepened cautiously to expose the medial face of the medial condyle.
 Care is taken to avoid the saphenous nerve and its infrapatellar branch.